If your child has been a victim of medical negligence, consult with a Chicago birth injury lawyer to understand your legal rights.

 - liver disease

-If your child has suffered a brain hemorrhage due to a birth injury, it may have been caused by various reasons including:
+If your child has suffered a brain hemorrhage due to a birth injury or medical malpractice, it may have been caused by various reasons including:

 - the baby was dropped just after delivery